 RewriteCond %{REQUEST_FILENAME} !-d

-Now, connect to your website using an FTP client and upload the .htaccess file from your desktop.
+Next, connect to your website using an FTP client and upload the .htaccess file to your site’s root directory (usually /public_html)

-If you get an error while uploading the file, then you need to change the file permission for your root directory.
+If you get an error while uploading, you may need to change the file permission for your root directory to 755.

-What to Do If You Cannot Create or Edit .htaccess
+What to Do If You Still Can’t Create or Edit .htaccess

-If you’ve tried the troubleshooting tips mentioned and still can’t create or edit the .htaccess file, then the best course of action is to contact your WordPress hosting provider’s support team.
+If you’ve tried the troubleshooting tips above and still can’t get it to work, the best course of action is to contact your WordPress hosting provider’s support team.
+They have access to server logs and can quickly identify and fix the issue.

-You can read our guide on how to ask for WordPress support and get it for more information.
+For more tips, see our guide on how to ask for WordPress support and get it.

 - How to Fix the WordPress .htaccess File (Beginner’s Guide)